vdurante/asp.net_n-layered_web_applications/part1/design_patterns/repository.md

 ### Example 1: A Repository Interface

-Suppose a User Manager which contains core business logic regarding user management.
+Let's suppose it is intended to implement a class responsible for managing users, called UserManager.
+This class should contain the business logic of user management.
+It this scenarion, there is only a simple rule: the user can't be younger than 18 years old.

 #### The Bad Way